 For purposes of this requirement, an across-the-board rate reduction is a reduction made by an MCO or MCO Subcontractor that applies to all similarly situated Providers or types of Providers.
-This requirement includes across-the-board rate reductions to pharmacy provider reimbursements and includes reductions due to changes in PBM Subcontractor networks or PBM provider networks.

 The MCO must submit a written request for an across-the-board rate reduction to HHSC's Director of Managed Care Compliance and Operations (MCCO) and provide a copy to HHSC's health plan manager, if the reduction is not based on a change in the Medicaid fee schedule or a cost containment initiative implemented by HHSC.